For Black Contractors The Road To Prosperity Is Long and Slow - North Dallas Gazette

 By Nicole Scott, NDG Contributing Writer

-A recent Dallas Morning News review of contracts allocated by DISD and their breakdown by ethnicity reveals an age-old impasse, African-American businesses are receiving a paltry fraction of the pie.
+A recent review of contracts allocated by Dallas ISD and their breakdown by ethnicity reveals an age-old impasse, African-American businesses are receiving a paltry fraction of the pie.
 To those who have been on the front lines of the fight against disparity this comes as no surprise.
 African-American contractors received $90.1 million, or 7 percent, less than half of what Hispanic owned businesses pocketed from the available $1.36 billion of funding for the 2008 bond program.

 Dallas ISD Trustee Dr. Lew Blackburn says the findings that African-American firms did not fare well in this recent bond were not surprising to him as he has long been skeptical as to whether Black contractors were on equal footing with their counterparts.